kcarriedo/JLObjectMapping/README.md

 **\+ (NSDictionary *)propertyNameMap;**
 Implement this method if your JSON objects have properties that map to different names on your model object.
 An example would be if you have a property on your model named "firstname" but the JSON representation was "first", you'd return: @{@"firstname":@"first"} from this method.
-Note: This particular feature only currently supports mapping different JSON fields to object properties (not the other way around yet)
+Note: This particular feature only currently supports mapping JSON fields to differently named object properties during deserialization.

 **\+ (NSDateFormatter *)dateFormatterForPropertyNamed:(NSString*)propertyName;**